Union Buildings: History

 The Boer Republics of the ZAR and the Orange Free State were united with the Cape Colony and Natal Colony in 1910 to become the Union of South Africa.
 Pretoria then became the administrative capital of the whole of South Africa, with Cape Town the legislative capital.
 Between 1860 and 1994, the city was also the capital of the province of Transvaal, superseding Potchefstroom in that role.
 The new Union required a governmental building which could signify unity and host the new government.

 Marthinus Wessel Pretorius, later to become first president of the Transvaal Republic, was the original owner of the farm 'Elandsfontein' on which Meintjieskop stands.
 In 1856 Andries Francois du Toit (1813–1883), in exchange for a Basotho pony, acquired part of the farm, which he named 'Arcadia' and on which the Union Buildings were later constructed.
 He was also Pretoria's first magistrate and was responsible for the layout of the city.
 During this period he sold his land to Stephanus Jacobus Meintjies (1819–1887), after whom the hill is named.

 In 1909 Herbert Baker was commissioned to design the Government Building of the Union of South Africa (which was formed on 31 May 1910) in Pretoria.
 Pretoria was to become the administrative centre for the new government.
-In November 1910 the cornerstone of the Union Building was laid.
+In November 1910 the cornerstone of the Union Buildings was laid.

 Lord Selborne and Henry Charles Hull, a member of the first Union Cabinet, chose Meintjieskop as the site for Baker's design.
 The site was that of a disused quarry and the existing excavations were used to create the amphitheatre, which was set about with ornamental pools, fountains, sculptures, balustrades, and trees.

 The design consisted of two identical wings, joined by a semi-circular colonnade forming the backdrop of the amphitheatre.
 The colonnade was terminated on either side by a tower.
 Each wing had a basement and three floors above ground.
 The interiors were created in the Cape Dutch style with carved teak fanlights, heavy doors, dark ceiling beams contrasting with white plaster walls and heavy wood furniture.
 Baker used indigenous materials as far as possible.
 The granite was quarried on site while Buiskop sandstone was used for the courtyards.
 Stinkwood and Rhodesian teak were used for timber and wood panelling.
 The roof tiles and quarry tiles for the floors were made in Vereeniging.

 The cornerstone was laid in November 1910, shortly after the Union of South Africa – for which the buildings are named – was formed.
 Taking 1,265 workers over three years to build, the structure was completed in 1913 at a total cost of £1,310,640 for the building and £350,000 for the site.